hexagonix/Doc/Andromeda-Apps/README.en.md

 Lyoko was developed as an IDE that allows the user to develop programs to run on the system.
 It allows you to edit code and manipulate it, as well as build and test the application.
 So far, it works together with the flat assembler Hexagonix edition [(fasmX)](https://github.com/hexagonix/fasm) to allow building applications.

+#### OOBE

+OOBE (Out Of Box Experience) is Hexagonix's first-run walkthrough, a six-page tour that greets the user on their first contact with the system and introduces its main components and utilities.

-#### Piano return Piano;
+#### Piano

-The return Piano; is an electronic keyboard that allows the user to play music by emitting selected notes.
+Piano is an electronic keyboard that allows the user to play music by emitting selected notes.

 #### Quartzo